Anant016/task2/Readme.md

 # Scope of Improvements

-1. Size of each component can be inc/dec accordingly (I've taken estimation)
+1. Size of each component can be inc/dec accordingly and in mobile view(I've taken estimation)